yrosseel/lavaan.org.old/development.md

 #### Installing the development version of lavaan ####

-To install the latest development version of lavaan, start up R and type
+If you have not installed lavaan before, first install the current version of lavaan and all of its dependencies.
+Then, to install the latest development version of lavaan, you can type at the R prompt:

-    install.packages("lavaan", repos = "http://www.da.ugent.be", type = "source")
+    library(remotes)
+    remotes::install_github("yrosseel/lavaan")

 To make sure you are using the newly installed version of lavaan, restart your R session.
 If you want to revert to the official (CRAN) version of lavaan